-Check your degree evaluation and contact your advisor to be sure that you are taking classes that apply to your program.
+Check your degree evaluation and contact your minor or ROTC advisor to be sure that you are taking classes that apply to your program.
 Take one class each semester to fulfill the program requirements.
 Consider adding a minor to your program to add depth in your area of interest.

 Tips for Scheduling Classes

 - Check prerequisites